openspim/openspim.github.io/How_to_build_the_software.md

 ---
+title: How to build the software
+layout: page
+description: How to compile the software
 ---
-This page just explains how to build the software needed for OpenSPIM.
+This page explains how to build the software needed for OpenSPIM.
 For an overview of the source code, please have a look at [this page](Overview_of_the_source_code).

 # Obtaining the source code